10/6/1899 - 10/9/1933

 In May 1932 he won the Provence Trophy Nîmes in a Bugatti T35B.
 At Le Mans that year, he drove with Ernest Friderich.
 At dawn their Bugatti was running a surprising third behind the Alfa's of Franco Cortese and Raymond Sommer.
 The lead Alfa had numerous problems and Czaikowski and Friderich steadily closed in until on the 180th lap a piston broke ending their race.
 He also entered the the BRDC 500-Mile Race at Brooklands and brought his 2-litre Bugatti which was the sole entry in Class E.

-In the first of the three heats, Premoli took an early lead but was soon passed by Czaikowski, followed by Trossi.
-Then on lap 9 Trossi's Duesenberg blew up in the Curva Sud leaving Czaikovski to win from Moll, Bonetto and Straight.
+Czaykowski skipped the Italian GP and thus lined up for the first heat of the Gran Premio di Monza.
+Premoli took an early lead but was soon passed by Czaykowski, followed by Count Felice Trossi.
+Then on the last lap Trossi’s Indianapolis Deusenberg coughed up it’s guts and liberally treated the Curva Sud to a luxurious coating of well matured motor-oil leaving Czaykowski to take the win from Guy Moll, Felice Bonetto and Whitney Straight.

 After much debate a judge ordered the demolition of the Circuito Sopraelevato.
 He ruled that the track was too dangerous because of the speeds being reached by the cars.
-Work started on pulling it down the day after the 1938 Gran Premio d'Italia, and the track would not be replaced until 1955, when a new, highly banked oval was built.
+Work started on pulling it down the day after the 1938 Gran Premio d'Italia and the track would not be replaced until 1955, when a new, highly banked oval was built.

 historicracing.com